-Jean Humbert, was commissioned to portray him shortly after the arrival of Sideron (also called: Citron, Cedron and Sieleron).
-The painting was intended for the court.
-Possibly the painting is taken, after the invasion in 1795 of the French, to France.
+Jean Humbert, was commissioned to portray him shortly after his arrival (also called: Citron, Cedron and Sieleron).
+The painting was intended for the court in The Hague and possibly taken, after the invasion in 1795 of the French, to France.

 The seven-year-old black Sideron is probably depicted in his precious red and blue livery with a ‘more cap’ with plumes in the Dutch tricolor, red white blue, on his head.